 Needs change.
 People change.
 So how do you design a home that doesn't have to?

 Architect Mark Siddall calls this a "forever home," one that can work at every stage of life.
 Mark works in the United Kingdom, where a lot of people do "self-builds," where they find their own lot and build their own dream home.
 He talked to Ben Adam-Smith, who runs a website called House Planning Help as a resource for self-builders, but it's also relevant to anyone interested in how to design with your future in mind.
-(It's worth noting that I've visited his self-build and he has interviewed me.)
+(It's worth noting that I've visited Adam-Smith's self-build and his site team has interviewed me.)

 A forever home isn't just about aging in place.
 It's about designing a home that works for all phases of your life.